peterleiva/webpack-config-organizer/README.md

 })
 ```

-## Using defaults presets
+## Using default presets

-You can define default presets which is always loaded
+You can define default presets which are always loaded

 ```javascript
 const { organizer } = require("webpack-config-organizer")